Birdwatcher's Diary™

 If you have a trip list from a specific trip, the simplest thing to do is to enter it just as you would sightings for a new day of birding.
 If you already have a computerized list, and the list is long, you can also transfer that list into the software; we'll return to that subject later.

-The "recording" date remains active until you exit the application and re-enter the application, so to begin recording new sightings again, just tap the iPhone "Home" button and then the Birdwatcher's Diary icon.
-Or, to enter sightings for another old trip, just repeats steps 1-6 above.
+The "recording" date remains active until tap as indicated, or until you exit the application and re-enter the application.
+To enter sightings for another old trip, just repeats steps 1-7 above.

 If you have multiple days of sightings, here are some additional points to consider: